alexandervantrijffel/twitter-engager/README.md

-This Node.js app listens to TWitter mentions for a configured Twitter account.
+This Node.js app listens to Twitter mentions for a configured Twitter account.
 New mentions are stored in the database by twitter_listener and processed by twitter_handler.

 The twitter_handler module parses the mention text.
 If a known command is sent to the account, the twitter_handler fulfills the request.